mjambon/ocaml-for-pa/README.md

 f

-; The definition of a function 'is_even' that returns ; 'true' or 'false' depending on the whether its argument is even.
+; The definition of a function 'is_even' that returns ; 'true' or 'false' depending on whether its argument is even.
 (let is_even (fun (x) (= 0 (mod x 2))))

 ; This evaluates to 'true'.